onyxhealth/oauth2org/README.md

-# ShareMyHealth - An OAuth2 Provider for Health Care
+# Oauth2.org - An OAuth2 Provider and FHIR Proxy

-This project is an OAuth2 Server and FHIR Server.
+This project is a reusable OAuth2 Server and FHIR Server in Django.
+The repository will change names to OAuth2-org or something similar in the near future.
+The name change is necessary to avoid confusion between the ShareMyHealthApp and this code base.

 Here is some of what you can do:

-* Use the built in tools to proxy FHIR through OAuth2
+* Use the built in tools to proxy FHIR(or any RESTful API) through OAuth2
 * Register and manage applications (OAuth2 Clients)
 * Connect this service to an upstream OpendID Connect Provider
+* Connect an HIE such as InterSystems and convert CDA2FHIR
 * Build your own!
 You can build virtually any RESTful API or app on top of this base project.